 Another reason why BMW/Mercedes electronic and electrical systems sometimes act up or become slightly less reliable is the way it’s been installed.
 Some of the wirings have been routed in ways that create pinch points.
 Another classic one known to cause fires and have led to issues is drain plugs and poorly located drain plugs that allow water to dissipate away from collection points.

-The water sits there, sloshes around, and sometimes contaminates wiring and wiring connectors, ultimately deteriorating connections.
-Also, the wiring itself outright failed of whatever circuit it fed.
+The water sloshes around and sometimes contaminates wiring and wiring connectors, ultimately deteriorating connections.
+Also, the wiring itself outright failed whatever circuit it fed.
 So that’s another reason you want some great examples of failures.

 3. Electrical issues